 5. If the bylaw is given 2nd and 3rd reading and all relevant costs have been paid, an RM planner will submit the bylaw amendment to the province for review.
 From the date of submission, the province has 30 days to respond.

-6. If the bylaw receives approval from the province, you are free to make an application for a development permit.
-If the bylaw is rejected by the province, you will have the opportunity to re-apply after making the required changes to the application.
+6. If the bylaw receives approval from the province, you can apply for a development permit.
+If the province rejects the bylaw, you can re-apply after making the required changes to the application.